 No matter what kind of restaurant you plan to open, it’s initially helpful to separate the expenses into two groups: one-time charges and recurrent costs.

-The most significant restaurant startup costs that a prospective restaurateur needs to account for when creating a budget
+The most significant restaurant startup costs

 Rent